Nikita3549/FlightCompensationApi/README.md

-An API created for checking eligibility of flight compensation
+An API for checking flight compensation eligibility